canjs/canjs/guides/getting-started-tutorial/setup.md

 Earlier, we mentioned including `can.fixture.js`.
 In a normal project, once you connected to the actual REST services, you would remove `can.fixture.js`.
-In addition, to simplify things, we’re provided a CSS file for you with all the styles needed for this example.
+In addition, to simplify things, we’ve provided a complete CSS file for you.

 ## Application Bootstrap <a name="application-bootstrap"></a>
 The `app.js` file is the script that will bootstrap our application.
 Edit the